mvtavares/fabric-k8s/docs/CHANNELS.md

 ```

 One of the responsibilities of a Hyperledger Fabric _Consortium Organizer_ is to distribute the public MSP and
 TLS certificates to organizations participating in a blockchain.
-In the Docker composed based test network, or
+In the Docker composed based network, or
 systems bootstrapped with the `cryptogen` command, all of the public certificates will be available on a common
 file system or volume share.
-In our Kubernetes test network, each organization maintains the cryptographic
+In our Kubernetes network, each organization maintains the cryptographic
 assets on a distinct persistent volume, invisible to other the other participants in the network.

-To distribute the TLS and MSP _public_ certificates, the test network emulates the responsibilities of the
+To distribute the TLS and MSP _public_ certificates, the network emulates the responsibilities of the
 consortium organizer by constructing a [Channel MSP](https://hyperledger-fabric.readthedocs.io/en/latest/membership/membership.html#channel-msps)
 structure, extracting the relevant certificate files into a local folder before constructing the channel
 genesis block.
 The `configtx.yaml` specifies the channel root folder as the consortium org's (org0) `MSPDir`